stromseng/effective-progress/README.md

 ## Notes

-- This is a WIP library, so expect breaking changes.
-Feedback and contributions are very welcome!
 - As Effect 4.0 is around the corner with some changes to logging, there may be some adjustments needed to align with the new Effect APIs.